USAFA-ECE/ece382/_sources/Assignments/homework3.md

 # ✏️ HW 3 Memory

-## 📜 Agenda
+## 📌 Objectives
-- Build and debug `Example01_StringLength` project.
-- Build and debug `HW03_MemoryAccess` project.
+- Students should be able to find the address of the next instruction using the Program Counter (PC) register.
-- Learn about PC, Data Memory (RAM), Instruction Memory (ROM), and the stack.
+- Students should be able to identify the location of data in the Data Memory (RAM), the Instruction Memory (ROM), and the Stack.
-- Learn debugging techniques like single stepping, breakpoints, and watch windows.

 ```{note}
 The debugger is a programmer's best friend!
 Be very familiar with the debugger.
 It is the key to success in programming courses.